ppgcourseUB/ppgcourse2023/Bayesian_Inference_ISABEL_SANMARTIN/Lab_2/Intro_Phylogenetics.md

 ## Data description and access

 We are going to reconstruct the phylogeny of genus *Bufo* using a molecular dataset with two loci.
-* First, create a folder on your home directory and name it `lab_2`.
+Move into the `Lab_2` folder, where you can find all scripts and files needed for the practice.
 Inside this folder, create a second folder and name it `data`.
 Copy the *cytB.nex* and *16S.nex* files containing the sequences for these two mitochondrial markers from the pggcourse website into the `lab_2/data` folder.
-* Additionally, copy the file `my_phylogenetics_analysis.Rev` in the `lab_2` folder; we will need it later.

 ```
-mkdir lab_2
-cd lab_2
 mkdir data
-cp -p cytb.nex lab_2/data/
+cp -p cytb.nex data/
-cp -p 16s.nex lab2/data/
+cp -p 16s.nex data/
 ```

 ## Launching RevBayes
-Navigate to the `lab_2` directory.
-Launch RevBayes by typing `rb` into the command line.
+Launch RevBayes by typing `rb-mpi` in the cluster command line (or `./rb` if your are using the Terminal).
 This should launch RevBayes and give you a command prompt (the `>` character); this means RevBayes is waiting for input.

 ## Constructing the phylogenetic model *interactively*